JuanPoumian/Strategic-Analysis/README.md

 ## NOTE

-Each of these files respectively contains the distinct feature areas, providing a comprehensive and organized overview of our data attributes.
+Each of the files within this GitHub repository respectively contains the distinct feature areas, providing a comprehensive and organized view of our data attributes.

 - **Data_Retrieval_Cleaning_Analysis_Visualization.ipynb**: For Data Retrieval, Data Cleaning, Data Analysis and Data Visualization.
 - **Event Study Analysis for Economic Indicators.ipynb**: For Event Study Analysis for Economic Indicators.